holidaycheck/tech-blog/_posts/2019-06-15-browsertools#3-waterfall.md

 ## Setting the Context

 Let's shortly sum up how we gather those data.
-There is a built-in functionality that you see in action, right here:
+There is a built-in `Resource Timing API` (read more in [part 1][1]) that you see in action, right here:

 ```js
 > window.performance.getEntriesByType('resource')